MESAHub/mesa/docs/source/test_suite.rst

 :ref:`split_burn_big_net`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case tests MESA's ability to perfom a split-burn calculation in a 25 |Msun| star during silicon burning.
+This test case tests MESA's ability to perform a split-burn calculation in a 25 |Msun| star during silicon burning.

 :ref:`starspots`
 ^^^^^^^^^^^^^^^^